chengcli/cup/cups/cup-3.rst

 the optical properties of the air column at each spectral bin (grid point).
 They differ from band aggregates such as ``btau``, ``bssa``, and ``bpmom`` in that the latter are the optical properties of the whole band, which are the sum of the optical properties of the bins.
+Calculating the optical depth ``btau`` from the attenuation coefficient requires knowing the path length, which is provided by the ``x1f`` array.

 ``CalBandFlux`` and ``CalBandRadiance`` are the two methods that perform the